 Let’s start with organization.
 This year one of my goals for small group instruction was organization.
 I needed to be more organized for small groups because I was spending too much time looking for materials/resources that it was taking away from instruction.
-The rainbow drawers behind the table have help tremendously.
+The rainbow drawers behind the table have helped tremendously.
 We have 2 sets of drawers: one is for small group materials and the other is for my daily materials.
 The drawers are labeled Monday-Friday and this is where we keep the stuff we need for each day’s lessons and activities.

 You can see that the drawers are labeled.
-There are drawers for guided reading materials (leveled books, etc), math materials (counters, etc), writing supplies, and dry erase supplies.
+There are drawers for reading materials (decodable texts, etc), math materials (counters, etc), writing supplies, and dry erase supplies.
 Now when we’re doing small groups I can just grab the drawer I need and keep going.
 No more looking all over for stuff.

-On the cubbies behind the small group area you see some small rainbow drawers.
-These are for supplies such as golf pencils, rubber bands, paper clips, etc.
+We also have some smaller rainbow drawers.
+These are for supplies such as golf pencils, rubber bands, paper clips, etc. (These are from Michaels).

-Also on the cubbies are our small group toolkits.
+Also in this area are our small group toolkits.
 These are individual boxes for the kids to use during small groups.
 Again, this is to keep things moving efficiently.
 Everything a student might need for a lesson can be found in the box.
 No more digging or running to get supplies.
 It’s all right there!

-In the cubbies you see a place for planning materials.
-This is where I keep my lesson plan binder.
-This binder has my whole group lesson plans, small group lesson plans, anecdotal notes, data and groupings.
+We also keep our planning materials in this area.
+There is a binder (a REAL LEGIT TRAPPER KEEPER, ya’ll!) that has my whole group lesson plans, small group lesson plans, anecdotal notes, data, and groupings.
 I keep it all in one place so it’s ready to go for meetings and for my own personal planning.
 Again, efficiency.
 Everything I would need to plan groups or make groups is in that binder!
-You also notice a place for anchor texts and read alouds.
-This is where I put our read alouds for the week.
-No more searching for lost books!

 Small-Group Area Seating